Exam, Care, and Vaccination Recommendations

 And finally, we'll talk about your puppy's upcoming surgery for spaying or castration.

-Free Mid Year Wellness Exam, Parvo Booster, Lepto Booster Deworming & Fecal Check
+$25 Mid Year Wellness Exam, Parvo Booster, Lepto Booster if appropriate, Deworming & Fecal Check

 As part of our Preventive Medicine Recommendations we recommend a midyear wellness exam for dogs and cats of all ages.
-We do them free for pets who get their annual wellness exams and vaccines at our hospital.
+The exam fee is minimal for pets who get their annual wellness exams and vaccines at our hospital.

-But in addition to the free exam, we recommend the following for young dogs:
+But in addition to the exam, we recommend the following for young dogs:

-Parvo is such a deadly and common disease among young dogs, and so effectively prevented by the inexpensive vaccine, we highly recommend getting a booster about every 6 months until 2 years old.
-We use the new, improved high titer vaccine, which is the best available. $10
+Parvo is such a deadly and common disease among young dogs, and so effectively prevented by the inexpensive vaccine, we highly recommend getting a booster if your dog is under 1 year of age.
+We use the new, improved high titer vaccine, which is the best available. $14

 We usually dispense a fecal collector at this time for you to bring a sample in later.
 The purpose is to make sure the dewormer we used was successful.
-Intestinal worms have become resistant.
+Intestinal worms, like fleas have become resistant, and it's sometimes necessary to give repeated doses.

-And this is normally a convenient time to renew your flea control, Revolution or heartworm prevention supply
+And midyear is normally a convenient time to renew your flea control, Revolution or heartworm prevention supply.
+Consider giving the new 12 month injection ProHeart for heartworm control.